8400TheHealthNetwork/certificator/README.md

-# certificator
+# Certificator
-FHIR certificator for MoH
+FHIR® Certificator for Ministry of Health, Israel

 # Entities